 (Two hours lecture, four hours laboratory.)

-Prerequisite, HE 70, 72, 73.
+Prerequisite, HEC 70, 72, 73.
 Basic problems in draping on dress forms and in the drafting of flat patterns.
 Opportunity is provided for creating designs for different figure types in a variety of textured fabrics.
 Some consideration is given also to the design of simple decorative details and appropriate accessories.

 APPLIED HOME FURNISHINGS.
 Three hours credit.
 (One hour lecture, four hours laboratory.)
+290.

-This course includes various projects which will give students experience in the application of art principles to interior decoration.
-Indvidual and/or class projects such as the construction of draperies, bedspreads and slipcovers.
+This course includes various projects which will give students experience in the application of art principles to interior decorations.
+Individual and/or class projects such as the construction of draperies, bedspreads and slipcovers.

-- 291. MANAGING FAMILY RESOURCES.
-Four hours credit.
+MANAGING FAMILY RESOURCES.
+Maximum of four hours 291.

 A study of the management of human and material resources in achieving family goals.
 Techniques used in managing the family's resources to achieve desired ends are stressed.
-Work simplification, efficient planning and management of family finances are studied in detail. - 293.
-ADULT EDUCATION IN HOMEMAKING.
+Work simplification, efficient planning and management of family finances are studied in detail.

+- 293. ADULT EDUCATION IN HOMEMAKING.
 Three hours credit.
-A study of the philosophy of adult education, procedures used in promoting and organizing adult programs, and methods used in teaching adults. - 294.
-INSTRUCTION AIDS IN HOME ECONOMICS.
-Four hours laboratory.)
-Prerequisite, HE 72, 73, 188.
-Opportunity for developing skill is presented in the construction of lined suits and coats.
+A study of the philosophy of adult education, procedures used in promoting and organizing adult programs, and methods used in teaching adults. - INSTRUCTIONAL AIDS IN HOME ECONOMICS.
+Maximum of four hours credit.